refinedev/refine/documentation/blog/2024-08-05-react-unit-testing.md

 });
 ```

-In this example we are using the aria-label attribute in order that the button is accessibly labelled.
+In this example we are using the aria-label attribute in order that the button is accessibly labeled.
 We then use the @testing-library/react getByLabelText to test that the button is accessible by its ARIA label.

 ### Keyboard Navigation Testing